My raison d’ être

 Since 1998, the American Association of University Professors, has placed Brigham Young University on its list of universities that do not allow tenured professors sufficient freedom in teaching and research.

-Having taught at a large public university which, like most, placed great value on freedom of expression, and a commitment to the pursue of truth, I can only imagine how difficult it must be to teach at a place like BYU where imperious efforts to curtail free or critical thinking has become a way of life.
+Having taught at a large public university which, like most, placed great value on freedom of expression, and a commitment to the pursue of truth, I can only imagine how difficult it must be for some to teach at an institution where imperious efforts are made to curtail free or critical thinking.

-Also, one must recognize that non-Mormon academics publish and are thereby subject to peer review.
-In contrast, it is extremely rare that a paper on archaeology or anthropology coming out of BYU would be accepted for publication by a leading scholarly journal, let alone survive the often-withering examination non-Mormon scholars.
+Also, one must recognize that non-Mormon archaeologists and anthropologists publish and are thereby subject to peer review.
+In contrast, it is extremely rare that a paper on archaeology or anthropology coming out of BYU would be accepted for publication by the three leading scholarly journals in those disciplines, let alone survive the often-withering examination by their non-Mormon peers.

 Finally, before we begin, a word about a word – Mormon.

-In 2018 President Russell Nelson became the seventeenth man to move, based solely on seniority, into the president’s chair at 50 East North Temple.
+In 2018 President Russell Nelson became the seventeenth man to rise to become the president of the LDS church.

-In addition to his shortening of the agonizingly long Sunday services that the faithful long endured, he also claimed to have awoken from his nonagenarian repose one night, ‘impressed,’ that, from that moment forward, the use of the word ‘Mormon’ should be made verboten.
+In addition to his shortening of the agonizingly long Sunday services that the faithful long endured, he also claimed to have awoken from his nonagenarian repose one night, ‘impressed,’ that, from that moment forward, the use of the word ‘Mormon’ should be removed from the lexicon.

-Now name changes are not unprecedented per se in Mormonism, the ‘church’ has gone through several iterations in its short history.
+While not an actual name change.
+The church has actually gone through several iterations in its short history.

 This name only lasted four years.